 The application should consist of:

-Instead of sending the Dean your written leave request, we now ask that you complete the online Request for Sabbatic Leave.
+We ask that you complete the online Request for Sabbatic Leave.
 This form should be submitted by November 1.
 Please submit the form even if your plans are still tentative.

 IV.
 The Proposal